Tolkien poster

 The inciting incident occurs at 13 minutes when Tolkien is invited to join the Tea Club and Barrovian Society (TCBS) by Geoffrey Bache Smith and Robert Gilson, disrupting his isolated existence and offering him the fellowship he needs..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Tolkien makes the active choice to fully commit to the TCBS fellowship, declaring their pact to "change the world through art" - entering the world of creative brotherhood and purpose., moving from reaction to action.
+This illustrates the protagonist's commitment to Tolkien makes the active choice to fully commit to the TCBS fellowship, declaring their pact to "change the world through art" - entering the world of creative brotherhood and purpose., moving from reaction to action.

 The Collapse moment at 84 minutes (75% through) represents the emotional nadir.
 Here, Tolkien learns that Geoffrey Bache Smith has died in battle.
 The "whiff of death" - his dearest friend and the heart of the TCBS is gone, along with Rob Gilson.
 The fellowship is broken., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.